ArinaMgk/unisym/UPDATE.md

-Last-Commit: 20241107：「
+Last-Commit: 20241111：「
 + (till 1227) mistake lunar winter for U2024WTR, this will release same label on solar winter (same day with anni-11).
 This is a pre-U2024WTR.
 」
 This-Commit: 「
--
++ Fix F4.ADC
++ ReadFileFFAT12 FATBUF from ES to DS
 」
 ---

 ### Unchecked and Checked-but-Issued

 STM32F4
-- [ ] ADC
-- [ ] TIMC
-- [ ] Flash by STM32FLASH in Ubuntu, waste half day.
+- [ ]
-- XART1 use -O0 only to compile please.
+* XART1 use -O0 only to compile please.

 MSP432P4
 - [ ] GPIO Pin  Input Mode